-Beginning my coverage ahead of the Castle ceremony, we had time to capture a few special photos of Gemma with her Dad & Bridesmaids around the Castle grounds before heading inside… where Ian was waiting nervously with two of Norfolk’s wonderful Registrars for the formalities.
+Beginning my documentary photography coverage ahead of the Norwich Castle Benefactors Room wedding ceremony, we had time to capture a few special photos of Gemma with her Dad & Bridesmaids around the Castle grounds before heading inside… where Ian was waiting nervously with two of Norfolk’s wonderful Registrars for the formalities.

 Returning to the party in full swing, much dancing & fabulous celebrations swiftly followed suit although we did nip back outside after dark to play with smoke grenades and lights for something a little unusual!

 One fabulous Norfolk Wedding – and it was an absolute pleasure to be a part of your special day!!